+El Obelisco

-El Obelisco Monumental sculpture does not get much bolder than El Obelisco - a 220-ft (67-m) spire set on
+Monumental sculpture does not get much bolder than El Obelisco - a 220-ft (67-m) spire set on

 9 de Julio.
-The 1936 structure was built to commemorate the 400th anniversary of Buenos Aires' founding, and it now serves as a point of orientation for visitors and porteños, as well as the punchline of local iokes (for 2005's AIDS Awareness Week, the structure was covered by a giant pink condom) (see p20).
+The 1936 structure was built to commemorate the 400th anniversary of Buenos Aires' founding, and it now serves as a point of orientation for visitors and porteños, as well as being the traditional place for football fans to congregate should their team win

+(see p20).